sdecamillis/sdecamillis.github.io/_pages/research.md

 ### Dynamics at the magnetosphere

-The magnetic field sourrounding the Earth acts as powerful shield against the constant stream of charged particles emitted by the Sun, which would otherwise directly impact our life on Earth.
-The dynamics of such solar wind at the boundary of the magnetosphere is of primary interest for space plasma modeling, as it involves a wide range of spatial and temporal scales.
+The magnetic field surrounding the Earth acts as powerful shield against the constant stream of charged particles emitted by the Sun, which would otherwise directly impact our life on Earth.
+The dynamics of such solar wind at the boundary of the magnetosphere is of primary interest for space plasma modelling, as it involves a wide range of spatial and temporal scales.

-This project focused on extending the classic magneto-hydrodynamic model of the plasma fluid evolution to include anysotropic variations of particle dynamics, either parallel or perpendicular to the field lines.
+This project focused on extending the classic magneto-hydrodynamic model of the plasma fluid evolution to include anisotropic variations of particle dynamics, either parallel or perpendicular to the field lines.
 This model enabled the study of several non-linear processes occurring at the magnetosphere and their competing evolution depending on the dynamic regime of the plasma.

 >![Plasma dynamics](/assets/research/plasma_dynamics.png)
 >*The shear flow of plasma at the boundary of the magnetosphere drives the generation of vortices (non-linear Kelvin-Helmholtz instability), which provides the conditions for secondary magneto-fluid instability.*